Sam Walton: Early life

 Samuel Moore Walton was born to Thomas Gibson Walton and Nancy Lee, in Kingfisher, Oklahoma.
-He lived there with his parents on their farm until 1923.
+He lived there with his parents on their farm until they moved in 1923.
 However, farming did not provide enough money to raise a family, and Thomas Walton went into farm mortgaging.
 He worked for his brother's Walton Mortgage Company, which was an agent for Metropolitan Life Insurance, where he foreclosed on farms during the Great Depression.

 He and his family (now with another son, James, born in 1921) moved from Oklahoma.
 They moved from one small town to another for several years, mostly in Missouri.
 While attending eighth grade in Shelbina, Missouri, Sam became the youngest Eagle Scout in the state's history.
 In adult life, Walton became a recipient of the Distinguished Eagle Scout Award from the Boy Scouts of America.

 Eventually the family moved to Columbia, Missouri.
 Growing up during the Great Depression, he did chores to help make financial ends meet for his family as was common at the time.
 He milked the family cow, bottled the surplus, and drove it to customers.
 Afterwards, he would deliver Columbia Daily Tribune newspapers on a paper route.
 In addition, he sold magazine subscriptions.
 Upon graduating from David H. Hickman High School in Columbia, he was voted "Most Versatile Boy".